SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImadh varavaramunayE nama:

 Simple meaning: Beauty is an obstacle; the service described earlier is also similar to that.

-vyAkhyAnam: That is, his bodily beauty is also an obstacle to the service (kainkaryam) as it would distract our mind; for this nama:.
-Like the kainkaryam, meant in the chathurthi [(Aya) in the word “nArAyaNAya” which just preceded this word], is also an obstacle like the proximity of a spouse, as this also has scope for self-enjoyment.
-The emphasis here is that even this is an obstacle for the cause of his pleasure and brightening of countenance.
+vyAkhyAnam: That is, his bodily beauty is also an obstacle to the service (kainkaryam) as it would distract our mind.
+The kainkaryam meant in the chathurthi [(Aya) in the word “nArAyaNAya” which just preceded this word], is also an obstacle since it has scope for self-enjoyment and hence it will be an impediment for the blossoming of ISvaran’s countenance.

 sUthram – 183